Rearth/Oritech/src/main/resources/assets/oritech/lavender/entries/oritech_guide/interaction/enderic_laser.md

 ;;;;;

+**Machine Hunter Addon**

+When the enderic laser has a machine hunter addon, it will target mobs instead of blocks.
+Addon upgrades still work when hunting mobs: the yield addon will make the mobs drop more loot, the quarry addon will extend the target range, the crop filter will avoid killing baby animals.

+If you are wearing an [exo chestplate](^oritech:tools/exo_armor) then the enderic laser will charge it for you.

+;;;;;

 **More details**

 The laser beam will target any block, but it passes through glass (and not-grown amethysts).
 Quarry addons will increase the width of the excavated area.